sweirich/lambda-n-ways/doc/Part4.md

     substVar :: VarC a => Sub a -> Var -> a
     instance SubstC a a => SubstC a (Bind a)

+These overloaded functions allow the client and library code to communicate.
+The library needs to automatically rename bound variables when substituting through a binding.
+To do that, it needs to know how to calculate the free variables of an expression, create a new substitution that renames a variable, and apply that substitution.

 * Named library usage

+In the client code, the library functions and instances make the definitions straightforward traversals of the expression datatype.

     data Exp
       = Var !Var